The Czecho-Slovak Struggle for Independence, 1914–1920

 About the Author(s)

-Brent Mueggenberg works as a microbiologist and lives in Lake View, Iowa.
+Brent Mueggenberg is a supply-chain manager and lives in Lake View, Iowa.

 Format: softcover (7 x 10)

 Bibliographic Info: 32 photos, 9 maps, glossary, notes, bibliography, index